High Blood Pressure (cont.)

 Comment on this Read 3 Comments

 Two forms of high blood pressure have been described -- essential (or primary) hypertension and secondary hypertension.
-Essential hypertension is a far more common condition and accounts for 95% of hypertension.
+Essential hypertension is a far more common condition and accounts for most hypertension.
 The cause of essential hypertension is multifactorial, that is, there are several factors whose combined effects produce hypertension.
-In secondary hypertension, which accounts for 5% of hypertension, the high blood pressure is secondary to (caused by) a specific abnormality in one of the organs or systems of the body.
+In secondary hypertension, which accounts for a low percentage of hypertension, the high blood pressure is secondary to (caused by) a specific abnormality in one of the organs or systems of the body.
 (Secondary hypertension is discussed further in a separate section later.)

 Genetic factors are thought to play a prominent role in the development of essential hypertension.
 However, the genes for hypertension have not yet been identified.
 (Genes are tiny portions of chromosomes that produce the proteins that determine the characteristics of individuals.)
 The current research in this area is focused on the genetic factors that affect the renin-angiotensin-aldosterone system.
 This system helps to regulate blood pressure by controlling salt balance and the tone (state of elasticity) of the arteries.